Jince: Demographics

+Transport

+Jince is located on the railway line Prague–České Budějovice via Příbram.

 Sights

-The Church of Saint Nicholas belongs to the landmarks of Jince.
+The Church of Saint Nicholas belongs to the main landmarks of Jince.
 There was a small wooden church, which was replaced by the current Baroque building in 1728–1731.

 The Jince Castle was built in the early Baroque style in 1654–1706 on the site of an old medieval fortress, first documented in 1453.
 It was rebuilt in 1739–1744, the southern wing was rebuilt in 1766–1771.
 The castle originally served as an aristocratic residence, but in the mid-19th century, it was modified into a brewery.
 Today the building is unused.

 The blast furnace called Barbora was built in 1805–1810.
 It was the last charcoal blast furnace in Central Europe.
 It is a technical monument.